checkly/puppeteer-to-playwright/README.md

 `puppeteer-to-playwright` automatically converts Javascript Puppeteer scripts to Playwright, aiming to reduce the amount of manual work involved in such a migration (ideally reducing it to zero).
 It is heavily based on [jscodeshift](https://github.com/facebook/jscodeshift).

-> puppeteer-to-playwright requires Node.js 14 or newer.
+> puppeteer-to-playwright requires Node.js 14 or newer

 ## 👷 Features